for-giobbe/phy/Concatenation & Model Selection.md

 ## further reading:

-Some great [basic](http://www.iqtree.org/doc/Tutorial)and [advanced](http://www.iqtree.org/doc/Advanced-Tutorial) tutorials are available from the authors themselves on ModelFinder and IQ-TREE.
+Some great [basic](http://www.iqtree.org/doc/Tutorial) and [advanced](http://www.iqtree.org/doc/Advanced-Tutorial) tutorials are available from the authors themselves on ModelFinder and IQ-TREE.

 [Here](http://www.iqtree.org/doc/Complex-Models) is a very nice tutorial on complex models in IQ-TREE.